 Employee recognition is the key to ensuring greater employee engagement and keeping the workforce motivated and inspired.
 By opting to acknowledge and appreciate the efforts and achievements of the employees, organizations send out a strong message that they are being valued.
 This helps in enhancing their sense of job security and satisfaction and makes them feel happy and content with their current job.
 In fact, recent studies have suggested that employee rewards and recognition tend to influence engagement even more than financial benefits and other perks that an organization might offer.

-Challenges to be addressed to ensure long term employee engagement
+Challenges to be addressed to ensure long term effectiveness of employee recognition programs

 Despite the direct impact of employee reward and recognition programs on staff motivation, these programs often fail to ensure long term engagement.
 Organizations need to address the following challenges while developing such programs to ensure their long term effectiveness: